 The Graduate Division and the Graduate Assembly are hosting two awards that recognize outstanding mentoring of graduate students by faculty members.

-Nominations for the Graduate Division’s Carol D. Soc Distinguished Graduate Student Mentoring Award and the Graduate Assembly’s Faculty Mentor Awards are being accepted now through Friday, February 3, 2017 at 5:00 pm.
-The winners will be recognized this Spring at the Graduate Mentoring Ceremony on April 13, 2017.
+Nominations for the Graduate Division’s Carol D. Soc Distinguished Graduate Student Mentoring Award and the Graduate Assembly’s Faculty Mentor Awards are being accepted now through Friday, February 8, 2019, at 5 pm.
+The winners will be recognized this Spring at the Graduate Mentoring Ceremony in April 2019.

 Carol D. Soc Award